Ballroom Dancing = Partnership

 Merengue is danced at a moderate tempo with fundamental steps and Cuban hip motion.
 The arm movements of the swing and salsa are performed in this dance too.

-Even Merengue is not a part of the professional Rhythm dances competition; it has its own competitive crowd of amateurs.
+Even Merengue is not a part of the professional Rhythm dance competition; it has its own competitive crowd of amateurs.

 West Coast Swing